 EventBeat takes your advertising into the 21st Century, not only catching the eye of the user but actively engaging them via social media and encouraging them to interact with the advertiser.
 With this pinpointed and personalised form of advertising, you know that investing in Eventbeat space is going to go a whole lot further.
 It’s a win – win.

-OVER 4 YEARS AGO BY JESUS GARCIA MARTIN
+ALMOST 5 YEARS AGO BY JESUS GARCIA MARTIN